hathibelagal-dev/instantpolyglot/docs/eng/Navajo.md

 **Doo naashá da**
 NEG I-walk NEG
-"I am not walking"
+“I am not walking”

 **Doo chidí biiʼ nahalin da**
 NEG car in it-appears NEG
-"It doesn't seem to be in the car"
+“It doesn’t seem to be in the car”

 ### Questions